 A little one-on-one time with the Big Guy?
 You'll find him at the Royal Sonesta Dec.
-15, 16 and 20-23 during its charming Teddy Bear Tea.
-Mr. and Mrs. Clause take to the Mississippi Dec.
-22-23 for the Creole Queen’s Cajun Holiday Tea and the following evening for the Steamboat Natchez’s Christmas Eve Cruise.
-You’ll also find the jolly old elf downing holiday Hurricanes every Friday and Saturday throughout December when Santa Visits Pat O’Brien’s.
+15 and 19-23 during its charming Teddy Bear Tea.
+Mr. and Mrs. C take to the Mississippi Dec.
+14-15 for the Creole Queen’s Cajun Holiday Tea and board the Steamboat Natchez for its annual Cruising With the Clauses.
+You’ll also find the jolly old elf downing holiday Hurricanes on Friday and Saturday evenings throughout December at Pat O’Brien’s.

 Algiers Bonfire & Concert

 Hop the ferry at the foot of Canal Street Dec.
-1 to take in this blaze of glory along the Mississippi River.
-Designed to help guide the way for Papa Noël, the family-friendly affair features live entertainment by the Soul Rebels beginning at 5:30 pm, before the big burn at 8:30 pm.
+7 to take in this blaze of glory along the Mississippi River.
+Designed to help guide the way for Papa Noël, the family-friendly affair features live entertainment beginning at 5:30 pm, before the big burn at 8:30 pm.

 Holiday Home Tours

 The Convention Center morphs into a winter wonderland Dec.
 20-31.
 The syncopated light/music show outside hints at the festive fun found within.
-Among the highlights is an indoor ice rink, ice slides, gingerbread displays, carnival rides and the world’s largest snowman bounce house.
+Among the highlights is an indoor ice rink, ice slides, a gingerbread display and carnival rides.

 Great Russian Nutcracker